thomasin/happyreact/project-plan/notes.md

 Came across an interesting bug!
 For each variable in my submitted entry I needed to call the db.addVariable function.
 This is of course a promise and when I was looping it wouldn't work.
 I had to use Promise.all(promiseArr) where for each variable I pushed the promise function onto an array and called it afterwards.
 Promises have some super fascinating functionality.
 Now time for refactoring (:

+## 29/05

+More on the graph:
+It is interesting what a fine line there is between gorgeous and functional.
+I'm really falling for d3 and graph creation it's a nice blend of beautiful coding and immediate, useful result.
+I have two options now, I have created a 0.2 opacity area underneath my lines.
+I haven't assigned a curve function to my area so it's jagged and I think it looks like art.
+The lines would probably be more functional and easier to perceive but how often do you get to create sketchy zoomable hills!
+It makes me so happy to look at!
+I seriously have to refactor this code is disgusting that will be my task for tonight.
+Also I want less ticks on the axis, which shouldn't be too hard.
+I like how the area colour hits the bottom of the screen (-:

+Ok first thing for refactoring is to just break the code up.
+Don't worry about passing heaps of arguments through or feeling like it's super hacky just force it all apart.
+This shows you the flow of your code, what variables are needed where, which ones tend to always be grouped up, how to structure and order the file.
+Make sure you do this very, very slowly.
+One function at a time, keep changes tiny.
+It's easy to make a mistake and bust everything so you don't want to be in too deep when it all goes wrong!
+I have a function with 9 arguments right now hehe.
+It won't stay that way forever but it's important to remember it won't all happen at once.
+If it seems too hard or it's confusing you, stop!
+Move on, there's no rush and often functions will just fall into place after a bit more setup.
+If you're staring at a bit of code and you think 'there has to be a simpler way to do this', there probably is.
+Google it straight away!